 The Crosbie Industrial Services crew gets in an evening practice on Quidi Vidi Lake Thursday.
 From left are: coach Bert Hickey, stroke Brent Hickey, Adam Kavanagh, Ronnie Whitten, Eddie Williams, James Cadigan and Darryl Ryan.
-Photo by Gary Hebbard/The Telegram
+Photo by Gary Hebbard/The Te

 A few jaws dropped and a number of eyebrows were raised this week at Quidi Vidi Lake during practice for this years Royal St. Johns Regatta.

 The reason for the shocked expressions was the fact Crosbie Industrial Services, the defending mens champions, rowed a fantastic time just one week before the annual Derby Day, completing the course in eight minutes and 49 seconds, a full eight seconds better than the all-time record set by the Butternut crew in 1997.

 Difference being, of course, Butternut clocked their time on Regatta Day.

 It does a lot for (the crews) confidence, said Bert Hickey, Crosbie Industrials coach.

 It lets them know where they are, that under similar conditions on Regatta Day theres no reason they should not row the same time.
 It makes them all that much hungrier to go all out.